ARUP-NGS/BMFtools/README.md

     @backlog
     3. Work on interchromosomal translocations

-1. Week of 4/27:
+1. Week of 5/4:
-    2. Re-run both PNorm and HDx 1Pct (In Progress)
-        1. Try out the new tumor/normal pair work. :) {Started the runs.}
-    3. Run Wally's samples.
-(In progress)
     4. Do work on small indels.
 (Small indels: Use DSI/DSD)
-        1. Looked at sample #7.
-None of the DSD's looked promising - primarily around highly repetitive regions. :( (I bet that freebayes will just handle that correctly.
-Eh)
-        2. I don't trust myself to handle the variant-calling for these.
-I'll let freebayes handle this.
+        1. IndelContainerDict
     5. Follow-up on 4.
 Freebayes couldn't find the bigger indel.
-Building the kmer idea.
+Building the kmer idea with nested hashmaps.
-    6. Add a variant annotation for shannon entropy of surrounding sequence. **
     7. Start working on the kmer uniquely-mappability (does that make grammatical sense?) problem.